nxp-appcodehub/dm-mcx-wireless-uart-leds/README.md

 ```

-The propose to use the LEDs into the Wireless UART examples is that the user can interact with the board in a diferefent way.
-So it is neccesary to call the function in the BLE functionality:
+The LEDs are used into the Wireless UART examples to let the user interact with the board in a diferefent way.
+So, it is necessary to call the function in the BLE functionality:

-you need to call the Command LED function in the BLE Reveive UART
+Call the Command LED function in the BLE Receive UART:
 ```C
 static void BleApp_ReceivedUartStream
 (